-Gambia holidays are journey into a tropical oasis with a range of activities to keep you occupied and to suit even the most discerning traveller.
+Gambia holidays are a journey into a tropical oasis with a wide range of activities to keep you occupied and to suit even the most discerning traveller.
 If you're in search of an all inclusive holiday, a family holiday or in need of some winter sunshine, then a holiday to Gambia holidays could be the perfect choice.

 Make your Gambia holidays extra special and book one of our wonderful excursions.
 Carefully selected to cater for everyone's interests, here's just a few of our most popular excursions to tempt you.
 Your holiday can be a memorable one from river cruising, fishing, village tours, to African wrestling, bird watching, trekking, horse and camel riding, and adventure trips.
 Musical events, evening entertainment, cultural orientation, and sporting events.